Hotmoka/hotmoka/tutorial/Takamaka.md

 creation of an object, or the modification of an object, is just the addition of new updates into blockchain.

 So where is this new `Person` object, actually?
-Well, it does exist in blockchain only, as a set of updates.
+Well, it does exist in thes tore of the node only, as a set of updates.
 It did exist in RAM during the execution of the constructor.
-But, at the end of the constructor, it was deallocated from RAM and serialized in blockchain, in the form of the above set of updates.
+But, at the end of the constructor, it was deallocated from RAM and serialized in store, in the form of the above set of updates.
 Its storage reference `db724f565222ef8b3da0ba3196a72a10af614ba12fc04b05c87298da4bda33e2#0` has been returned to the caller of `addConstructorCallTransaction()`: